 Managing Multiple Mortgages

 Once you have multiple mortgages, you must manage them properly.
 Keep track of your outstanding principal balances and payment due dates.
-Determine if you are more comfortable making your payments at the same time or spreading them out across the month.
+Determine if you are more comfortable making your payments at the same time or spreading them out over the month.
 If you have multiple mortgages with one lender, ask if you can modify your payment dates to suit your needs.
-Whatever you do, make sure you make payments on time; otherwise you may find it difficult to get future mortgage loans.
+Whatever you do, make sure you make payments on time.
+Otherwise, you may find it difficult to get future mortgage loans.

 - How to Finance Two Mortgages